The course prefix for all General Legal Studies courses has changed to GLSP (formerly PARA).

 The General Legal Studies Program provides our students with the skills, wisdom, and integrity to pursue careers as efficient, ethical legal professionals who are prepared to assist attorneys in courts, governmental agencies, and law offices; or to enter law school after graduation if they choose.

-The General Legal Studies Bachelor of Arts degree and Paralegal Certificate, along with the Post-Baccalaureate Certificate in Paralegal Studies, were approved by the American Bar Association’s Standing Committee on Paralegals in the 1980s, making ours the oldest ABA-approved program in the region.
-Our general legal studies curriculum reflects the rigor and quality that ABA requires and legal employers demand.
+Both the General Legal Studies Bachelor of Arts degree plus Paralegal Certificate and the Post-Baccalaureate Certificate in Paralegal Studies were approved by the American Bar Association’s Standing Committee on Paralegals in the 1980s, making ours the oldest ABA-approved program in the region Our general legal studies curriculum reflects the rigor and quality that ABA requires and legal employers demand.

 To learn more about specific degree and certificate offerings, choose from the following options:

 Our coursework is designed to accommodate busy, working adults who are returning to school.
 Classes are available both online and in person at our New Orleans campuses.
-Whether you wish to work as a paralegal or to apply to law school after graduation, Tulane School of Professional Advancement can prepare you for your next career.
+Whether you wish to work as a paralegal or apply to law school after graduation, Tulane School of Professional Advancement can prepare you for your next career.

-NOTE: Paralegals are trained professionals who work under the supervision of licensed attorneys.
+Paralegals are trained professionals who work under the supervision of licensed attorneys.
 Paralegals are not lawyers and are not permitted to practice law or to provide legal services directly to the public, except as permitted by law.